firefly-iii/firefly-iii.org/installation-guide-faq.md

 Some common errors:

-### 404 when trying to visit login page
+### 404 when trying to visit login page or other pages.

-Run `sudo a2enmod rewrite`.
-Check if the database credentials in de `.env` file are correct.
-Make sure the directory where Firefly III installed has `AllowOverride All` in the Apache config.
+1. Run `sudo a2enmod rewrite`.
+Restart Apache.
+2. Check if the database credentials in de `.env` file are correct.
+3. Open your Apache config file.
+Find `<Directory /var/www>` (or similar).
+Change `AllowOverride None` to `AllowOverride All`.
 Restart Apache.

 ### 500 errors, logs are empty